 1.0 Child Safeguard Policies and Responsibilities

-1.2 Awareness: All DAISI employees, volunteers, interns, and Board/Advisory Council members sign an acknowledgement that they know, understand and will follow this Child Safeguards Policy.
+1.2 Awareness: All DAISI Board Directors, Office Bearers, members & volunteers just sign an acknowledgement that they know, understand and will follow this Child Safeguards Policy.
 Signed agreements are kept on file by the relevant office.

-1.3 Relevant DAISI People and Affiliates: DAISI equips all employees, interns, volunteers, and Board/Advisory Council members to understand and perform their Child Safeguard obligations.
+1.3 Relevant DAISI People and Affiliates: DAISI equips all Executive Directors, Office Bearers, Members, volunteers & employees to understand and perform their Child Safeguard obligations.
 DAISI also applies appropriate standards to external parties, including visitors, community volunteers, contractors, partners, and others affiliated with partners or contractors, to address Child Safeguards relating to their engagement with DAISI’s work.
-Hereafter, the full range of people for whom all or some of this Policy are relevant (either directly or through contractual arrangements) will be referred to as ‘DAISI employees and/or affiliates’
+Hereafter, the full range of people for whom all or some of this Policy are relevant (either directly or through contractual arrangements) will be referred to as ‘DAISI people and/or affiliates’

 1.4 Agreements with Contractors: Contractors engaged in situations where they—or their employees or subcontractors—may have access to children in DAISI programmes, or may have access to personal data about such children, require Child Safeguards in their contract with DAISI.
 In addition, a copy of the Child Safeguards must be attached to the contract.
 These requirements apply whether the Contractor is being paid for the services, or is providing them for free (‘pro bono’), and is irrespective of the duration of the contract.
 In the course of performing this contract, Contractor and Contractor’s employees will ensure that: